akashsrikanth2310/TripSage/CODE_OF_CONDUCT.md

 Examples of unacceptable behavior by participants include:

-- The use of sexualized language or imagery and unwelcome sexual attention or advances
+- The use of sexualized language or imagery
+- Sexual attention or advances
 - Trolling, insulting/derogatory comments, and personal or political attacks
 - Public or private harassment
 - Publishing others' private information, such as a physical or electronic